Italian Almond Cookies

 italian almond cookies on a baking sheet.

-Ingredients needed
+Key Ingredients

 • Egg whites.
 To give the cookies a light and airy texture.
-Save the yolks to make some pot de creme.

 • Almond extract.
-For the almond flavor, of course!
+For the almond flavor, of course.

 • Powdered sugar.
 For dusting the cookies.